hyperform/hyperform/README.md

 ## Usage

-The library introduces the global variable `hyperform`.
 You can let Hyperform take over a single form:

 ```js
 hyperform(document.forms[0]);